-- How many sections of the full production are shown in the resource? - How many dancers are on the stage in section 1 Father? - What is the prop that this dancer holds? - What is the dancer wearing? - What is painted on his skin? - How many dancers are in section 2 Nursery? - What are the objects on the stage and what type of room do they represent? - What are the dancers wearing and what are they doing? - What are the props in section 3 Moonshine? - Have you seen the central performer in one of the other sections?
+- What is the sequence of movements in section 1 Father? - What is the prop that this dancer holds? - Describe the dancer's costume and stage makeup. - How many dancers are in section 2 Nursery? - · What are the objects on the stage and what type of room do they represent? - What are the dancers' costumes? - What is the sequence of events in section 2 and how do the dancers interact with the props? - What is content of the voice over?
+What is the source? (letter from Mathinna) - Describe the props in section 3 Moonshine. - Have you seen the central performer in one of the other sections?